openfun/kubic/docs/cluster-auto.md

 _Every command must be run at the root of the repository_

+## Prerequisites

+Docker and docker-compose must be installed on your computer.

 ## Create Terraform's state

 First, we need a s3 bucket to store the Terraform's state, so that it can be available everywhere (and not only on your computer).
 If you already have a bucket, you can skip this step.